ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 - Deprecated and superseded ADRs and their attachments will be moved to adr/archives/.

-### Review and Update Process
+### Responsibilities, Creation and Update Process

-- New ADRs and modifications will be proposed through issues and pull requests.
+- Proposals: Any member of the ai-cfia GitHub organization may initiate new ADRs or changes via GitHub issues and pull requests.
-- Must be approved by the whole team before merging.
+- Approval: All members of the ai-cfia GitHub organization must approve pull requests before merging.
+- Disagreements: Any strong objections will pause the process until a consensus is reached.

 #### Example: Superseding an ADR